debashriroy/SAT-Solver/README.md

 Instructions to run:
 1. Export or clone the repo in the eclipse distribution.
+2. Run "SATSolverMain.java"
-2. One UI would appear.
+3. One UI would appear.
 Input the following file: i) Enter the benchmark file (*.cnf).
-3. One OUTPUT file will be generated with same filename and *.out alias.
+4. One OUTPUT file will be generated with same filename and *.out alias.
-4. The OUTPUT file will contain: i) whether the cnf is satisfiable or not ii) One Truth assignment, in case it is satisfiable.
+5. The OUTPUT file will contain: i) whether the cnf is satisfiable or not ii) One Truth assignment, in case it is satisfiable.